Why Proofreaders Are Still Needed in 2025

 They can also get tripped up on slang.

-To wrap up, let’s see what proofreading software and AI would need to do to substitute for a proofreader.
+To wrap up, let’s see what proofreading software and AI would need to be able to do to substitute for a proofreader.

 What Technology Would Have to Do to Replace Proofreaders